wilkox/ggfittext/README.md

 ## Fitting text inside a box

-Sometimes you want to draw some text in a ggplot2 plot so that it fits inside a defined box.
-It’s possible to achieve this by manually fiddling with the text size, but this is both tedious and un-reproducible. ggfittext provides a geom called `geom_fit_text()` that automates fitting text inside a box.
-It works more or less like `ggplot2::geom_text()`, with some additional aesthetics and options:
+Sometimes you want to draw some text in a ggplot2 plot so that it fits inside a defined area.
+It’s possible to achieve this by manually fiddling with the font size, but this is both tedious and un-reproducible. ggfittext provides a geom called `geom_fit_text()` that automatically resizes text to fit inside a box.
+It works like this:

 ``` r
 ggplot(animals, aes(x = type, y = flies, label = animal)) +